-\subparagraph{Evaluation Metrics.} To evaluate the quality of the generated themes within our framework, we employ two traditional metrics: (1) \textbf{Jaccard Similarity}, which measures the overlap between generated and human-generated themes, and (2) \textbf{HIT Rate}, which quantifies the proportion of themes that meet a predefined similarity threshold.
-These metrics provide a comparative evaluation of our framework’s performance against human-generated themes.
+To compute embedding-based cosine similarity, we use sentence encoder \texttt{all-MiniLM-L6-v2} to generate embeddings.
+Based on the pairwise cosine similarities, we then calculate \textbf{Jaccard Similarity} to quantify the degree of overlap between themes.
+In addition, we employ \textbf{hit rate} to measure the proportion of theme pairs that exceed a predefined similarity threshold.
+These metrics provide a comparative evaluation of our framework's performance against human-generated themes.